homekube/homekube/docs/dashboard-background.md

 [![](../images/ico/color/ubuntu_16.png) set up the dashboard](https://microk8s.io/docs/addon-dashboard).
 There is a slight but annoying difference in the way the Microk8s people install the dashboard and how the upstream kubernetes resources do it.
-Basically it breaks down that the official version use their own namespace ``kubernetes-dashboard`` and MicroK8s is using the existing ``kube-system``.
+Basically it breaks down that the official version use their own namespace `kubernetes-dashboard` and MicroK8s is using the existing `kube-system` namespace.

 Execute a `git diff` to see the differences: